Read our updated policies and telehealth options to respond to COVID-19

 As a children’s therapist, she has a special interest in helping kids that experience anxiety disorders.
 This has led to additional training in mindfulness-based treatment for children and the development of a kid’s group program that utilizes a blend of mindfulness skills training and hands-on creative arts.

 Currently, Kate is pursuing her supervisor’s endorsement and is eager to be a part of counselor development.
 With this new role, Kate hopes to help clinicians develop personal and professional balance and bring their best to populations they serve.
-Kate practices out of the Northwoods location.
+Kate practices out of the Northwoods location via telehealth only.

 Cori-Ann holds a Bachelor of Science in Psychology from Heidelberg University and a Masters in Clinical Mental Health Counseling from the University of Dayton.